-In accordance with SA-CAR Part 105, the SACAA require all jump pilots to keep a completed and signed copy of Form 22 with their licence documentation.
+In accordance with SA-CAR Part 105, jump pilots are required to have received an appropriate briefing on the intended parachute drop operations and have the briefing entered and signed in the pilot's logbook.
+Alternatively, jump pilots to keep a completed and signed copy of Form 22 with their licence documentation.